The Evolution of MUTCD

 Information for this article was developed from a series of articles by H. Gene Hawkins, Jr. published in the ITE Journal published between 1991 and 1994.
 Dr. Hawkins also maintains a Web site that contains scans of old MUTCD editions and predecessors of the MUTCD dating from 1927 to 1988, as well as a great deal of other information of historical interest regarding traffic control devices.

-The arrival of the automobile early in this century started a revolution in travel - and traffic control devices have developed to keep 20th century travelers moving ever more safely to their destinations.
+The arrival of the automobile in the early 1900s started a revolution in travel - and traffic control devices have developed to keep modern day travelers moving ever more safely and efficiently to their destinations.
 Road signs were the first traffic control devices to direct travelers on their journeys.
 The evolution of these road signs provides a fascinating insight not only into the evolution of traffic control devices, but also to the pace of economic and social development in our Nation.

 The Horseless Carriage Arrives